 3. Sometimes Skype & Whatsapp won’t Cure Homesickness

 I’m so thankful for this day and age where we have platforms that give the us the opportunity to speak with our loved ones when we are far from home.
 However, video calls really don’t cut it sometimes.
-At the beginning of your move it can all feel very overwhelming.
+It can all feel very overwhelming especially when missing out on special events like the holidays.
 Remember that this all part of being an expat and feeling homesick is inevitable.

 4. You’ll be your Country’s International Representative